 On top of that I took the necessary steps to grow as a person, to reach a place of more acceptance and kindness towards my highly sensitive nature and my selective sound sensitivity; which often made me feel I didn’t quite fit in.
 Therapy, coaching, courses and self-help books definitely helped me cultivate more and more self-love, self-acceptance and courage to deal with my personal challenges.
 And are helping me up to this day and forward.

 My personal process of coaching and personal development started when I was 20 years old.
-Twenty years later, I know what it feels like to be coached and to have therapy.
+Twenty-two years later, I know what it feels like to be coached and to have therapy.
 I am also being coached at the moment and I see it as an ongoing and very important process to keep on growing as a person.
 I have followed cognitive therapy, psychotherapy, hapto-therapy (‘Haptonomie’ in Dutch) and speech therapy.